 The Telecommunications and Network Management program is offered online, on campus, full-time, and part-time, or any mixture thereof.

-All online Telecommunications and Network Management students, along with all other newly admitted online master’s students, begin their first year of study with a 7-day residency on the Syracuse University campus in July.
+All online MS in Telecommunications and Network Management students, along with all other newly admitted online master’s students, begin their first year of study with a required 7-day residency on the Syracuse University campus in July.

 Application deadlines can be found on our Admissions page.